-RATIONALE FOR EACH RECOMMENDATION
+RATIONALE FOR RECOMMENDATIONS

-Communities and municipalities across Canada have responded to transportation challenges during COVID by opening up more streets for active transportation.
-Walking and cycling, in particular, has expanded exponentially.
-Whether for exercise, for a safe transportation option, or out of financial necessity, more people are choosing active transportation.
-As per Vélo Canada Bikes' submission to the Minister of Infrastructure1 dated April 1st, 2020 in response to the pandemic, an immediate and dedicated funding stream for active transportation is required.
+Communities and municipalities across Canada have responded to transportation challenges during COVID by opening streets for active transportation.
+Walking and cycling, in particular, have expanded exponentially.
+That trend has continued through the winter months.

+The Government responded to this activity in creating the Canada Healthy Communities Initiative for 2021.
+Whether for exercise, for community connection, for a safe transportation option, or out of financial necessity, more people are choosing active transportation.
+An immediate and dedicated funding stream for active transportation is required to capture the gains of 2020 and the CHCI initiatives of 2021.

-On March 11, 2020, MP Fillmore announced the Government of Canada's intent to create a National Active Transportation Strategy2.
-A commitment to funding active transportation infrastructure that supports the National Active Transportation Strategy, is required to lend validity to the whole exercise.
-Prior Vélo Canada Bikes research and submission has fully expounded on the requirements and scope of the commitment that is needed.
+On March 11, 2020, MP Fillmore announced the Government of Canada's intent to create a National Active Transportation Strategy.
+This commitment was reiterated within the Pan-Canadian Framework on Clean Growth and Climate Change.
+A commitment to funding active transportation infrastructure that supports a National Active Transportation Strategy, is required to lend validity to the whole exercise.
+Prior Vélo Canada Bikes research and submissions have fully expounded on the requirements and scope of the commitment that is needed.